jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 }
 ```

-Then, in our `loop` function, we will check if some data are available on the Serial link, and if so, we will read it and emit the corresponding signal:
+Then, check if some data are available on the Serial link, and if so, read it and emit the corresponding signal:

 ``` c
 void loop()